application-dev-tsb/notes-language/Swift/Structures.md

 #Structures

-* always pass as copies
+* always passed on as copies
 * have member-wise initializers
 ```swift
 struct Resolution {